 (In the Western countries, it’s been incorrectly said that Reiki healing method was rediscovered by Usui Sensei after researches in the Buddhist scriptures.
 Reiki Ryoho is a wholly Japanese method and is an inspired healing art of Usui Sensei, not the outcome of his researches, or discovery, or re-discovery.)

 In 1925 Usui Sensei moved to Nakano, a suburb of Tokyo, so as to expand his healing activities.
 Due to his nation-wide fame, he was very often invited to teach his Reiki Ryoho in local districts or other areas of Japan.

 On March 9th, 1926, while traveling at Fukuyama in Hiroshima Prefecture Sensei Usui unexpectedly became ill and passed away on the road.

 Usui Sensei’s gravesite and his memorial stone are located in Tokyo at Saihoji Temple of Jōdo-shū (浄土宗) or Pure Land sect of Japanese Buddhism.

-(In the West, Usui Sensei is said to be a Christian minister that got his PhD at the University of Chicago and president of Christian based Doshisha University in Kyoto.
+(In the West, Usui Sensei is said to be a Christian minister holding his PhD at the University of Chicago and president of Christian based Doshisha University in Kyoto.
 There is no evidence to support this.
 He was a lay Buddhist from beginning to end.)